 Read as much as you can.
-So, take a look at the difference between covered calls and cash-secured puts here.
+So, take a look at the difference between covered calls vs cash-secured puts.
 You should be able to get a better idea of the path you should take.

 The simpler the covered call, the better.

 If you’re ready to expand your trading techniques and begin using covered calls, then use optionDash as a tool to screen your stock and options data.
 We use proprietary scoring systems that help you pick out the right stock for your plans.
 It’s an easy-to-use screener made to make your life easy!|